Are Magic Mushrooms Legal?

 Are Magic Mushroom Spores Legal?

-I have previously written about magic mushroom spores legality here.
+To learn about the legality of magic mushroom spores you can read further here.
 Essentially because the spores themselves do not contain psilocybin they are deemed legal in the UK and the vast majority of the world.
 We sell a wide variety of psilocybe cubensis spores in our shop for research purposes.
 Please note that if you use these spores to cultivate mushrooms you are breaking the law.

 The legality of magic mushroom spores remains a topic shrouded in complexity, varying significantly by location and intent.
 This article seeks to unravel the intricate web of regulations surrounding these spores, providing clarity on a subject that has long intrigued mycologists, advocates of cognitive liberty, and legal scholars alike.